MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 ## Add a new column from examples

-In this example, you start with the table shown in the following image.<!--Where does the reader get this sample data?
-I assume we provide it somewhere?-->
+In this example, you start with the table shown in the following image.

 ![Original table containing information about specific customers, along whith their location and monthly income](images/me-add-column-from-example-original-table.png "Original table containing information about specific customers, along whith their location and monthly income")

 Your goal in this example is to create two new columns:

-- **Income Range**: Create buckets for the **Monthly Income** column in discrete increments of 5,000.
+- **Range**: Create bins for the **Monthly Income** column in discrete increments of 5,000.
 - **Full Name**: Concatenate the **Last Name** and **First Name** columns to a single column.

 ![Final table with income range and full name columns added](images/me-add-column-from-example-final-table.png "Final table with income range and full name columns added")

 ### Column from examples, from selected columns

 One of the options you have when creating your new column is to select which columns will be used in your calculations.
-For this example, you'll be creating the **Income Range** column from the values in the **Monthly Income** column.
+For this example, you'll be creating the **Range** column from the values in the **Monthly Income** column.

 To do this, select the **Monthly Income** column, select the **Column from examples** command, and then select **From selection**.

 ![Column from examples in selected column](images/me-add-column-from-example-from-selection.png "Column from examples in selected column")

 The preview pane displays a new, editable column where you can enter your examples.
 For the first example, the value from the selected column is 19500.
-So in your new column, enter the text **15000 to 20000**, which is the bucket where that value falls.
+So in your new column, enter the text **15000 to 20000**, which is the bin where that value falls.

 ![Entering data in the new range from example](images/me-add-column-from-example-from-selection-buckets.png "Entering data in the new range from example")